 You are at increased risk of picking up MRSA if:

-- you are in hospital, especially if you have been in hospital for some time — some wards in the hospital have higher rates of MRSA (for example, intensive care units) than others.
+- you are in hospital, especially if you have been in hospital for some time – some wards in the hospital (eg, intensive care units) have higher rates of MRSA than others

 - your immune system is weakened and you are very ill

-- you have wounds or open sores (for example, bedsores or burns).
+- you have wounds or open sores (eg, pressure sores or burns).

-MRSA can also cause infections in people outside hospital but much less commonly than in hospitalised people.
+MRSA can also cause infections in people outside hospital but much less commonly than in people in hopsital.
 This is known as community-acquired MRSA.
 It is particularly seen in nursing and residential homes.

 How do I know if I have MRSA?